MathewBiddle/test_workshop/index.md

 * How to get your data into the Integrated Publishing Toolkit.
 * Tools that will help in all of the above processes.

 The goal is that by the end of the workshop you will have a dataset in a final standardized state and shared to OBIS.
 We are hoping to address some of the blockers that you identified, including: lack of time, training, and specific formatting questions.

 We have a short time together therefore our focus will be hands-on work in breakout rooms using the dataset you bring to the workshop.
 We will not have many presentations and they will be relatively short.
 Instead we will have large portions of time for you to work on your data and ask questions when you hit a stumbling block. **Therefore, if you do not have a dataset to work on you may not find this workshop a good use of your time**.

 What this workshop will **not** cover:

 * What is OBIS?
 * Rationale for sharing data with OBIS.
-* Using data thatâ€™s already in OBIS.
+* Using data that is already in OBIS.
 * Data analysis.
 * Use of programs or software.

 If you would like to learn more about OBIS and a short rationale for sharing data to it, please watch this [two minute video](https://youtu.be/E6NblAC-1uE) and this [two minute video](https://youtu.be/mmD-EYNOrFA) and share them with those you want to work with to share data.

 **When:**
 April 22-23, 2024.